skipkayhil/rails/guides/source/active_record_basics.md

 the default conventions.

 `ApplicationRecord` inherits from `ActiveRecord::Base`, which defines a number of helpful methods.
+This class should be generated for you automatically when creating the application, and lives in `app/models/application_record.rb`.
 You can use the `ActiveRecord::Base.table_name=` method to specify the table name that should be used:

 ```ruby